 ANC South Terminal

 As the aviation planning and design consultant, HNTB worked with RIM, and Parsons Brinckerhoff (PB), the program manager, to plan the renovations, focusing on programming, right-sizing, and making sure all elements of the reinvented structure worked together.
-PCL Construction Services, Inc. acted as the Construction Manager-at-Risk, and provided demolition and abatement services, installed structural upgrades and glazing, implemented seismic upgrades developed by Reid Middleton; and completed architectural finishes, roofing, and mechanical and electrical system upgrades.
-All of this was accomplished while the airport remained fully occupied and functional.
+PCL Construction Services, Inc. acted as the Construction Manager-at-Risk; provided demolition and abatement service; installed structural upgrades and glazing; implemented seismic upgrades developed by Reid Middleton; and completed architectural finishes, roofing, and mechanical and electrical system upgrades.
+The work was accomplished while the airport remained fully occupied and functional.